 Tracks and concentrations

-You can choose electives at the upper level in both Economics and Political Science. there are no official tracks.
-Some of the specific areas in which you can take upper level courses are:
+You can choose electives at the upper level in both Economics and Political Science.
+While there are no official tracks, you can elect to concentration such specific areas as:

 - Financial and monetary economics